California Family Health Study

 Who are we?

-PHSRP has been asked by California Department of Social Services to administer the survey.
-We provide services to assist the State of California in learning about the health and health needs of Californians.
-You may contact us at 1-800-321-1966 for additional information.
+PRC has been asked by California Department of Social Services to administer the survey.
+We provide services to assist the state of California in learning about the health and health needs of Californians.
+You may contact us at 1-800-321-2194 for additional information or to complete the survey.

 Who is funding this survey?

-This study is being funded by the California Department of Social Services through a grant from the United States Department of Agriculture (USDA).
+This study is being funded by the California Department of Social Services through a grant for the United States Department of Agriculture (USDA).

 Why are we conducting this survey?